 Step 3: Mop the floating floor

 After treating the stains and removing all the dust from the floor, it’s time for moping.
 Don’t overflood the floor with water.
-Use a spongy mop, rather than classic wire wound mop, to avoid spreading water around the floor.
+Use a sponge mop, rather than a classic wire-wound mop, to avoid spreading water around the floor.
 Use hot water and a cleaning detergent and wipe up the whole floor.